ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Fixed the CDDL definition of 'sign_info_entry'.

-* Clarified meaning of the 'cred_fmt' parameter.
+* Clarified meaning of the 'cred_fmt' and 'exp' parameters.

 * Relaxed rule about including the 'peer_roles' parameter.